bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 are leveraged properly.

-Since selectors are rendered from right to left it is important to keep an eye on the **key selector**.
+Since selectors are rendered from right to left it is important to keep an eye on the <b>key selector</b>.
 The key selector is the selector unit at the end, furthest to the right.
 The key selector is crucial as it identifies the first element a browser is going to find.
 Having a poor key selector can send the browser on a wild goose hunt.
 Don't be afraid